mouseless/json-concepts/specs/02-quantifiers/03-one-or-more.md

 }
 ```

-Even if there is only one `service` instance, schema shadow still has it in an
+Even if there is only one `$service`, schema shadow still has it in an array;
-array;

 `SCHEMA: greeting.service.json`